devesh1611singh/POS-Tagging/README.md

 Comparing two PSO taggers:
-   -TnT from nltk
+   1. TnT from nltk
-   -BiLSTM from Flair by Zolando Research Group).
+   2. BiLSTM from Flair by Zolando Research Group).

 Dataset used, a mixture of:
  - TED talks